Improving the Conversational Experience

 Diana Deibel and Rebecca Evanhoe met in the VUI Designers community Slack channel.
 Evanhoe asked if anyone out there “knew how to make voice experiences more accessible?”
 Deibel co-founded the channel and recently attended a talk on the topic and responded.
 The two later met in person at an industry conference and connected to write Conversations With Things.

 That was in 2018.
 Since then, conversational technology has gained even more popularity.
 Almost every website includes a chatbot waving in the corner.
-Humans are wearing smartwatches instead of their timepieces.
+Humans are wearing smartwatches similar to this Fossil watch women silver instead of their timepieces.
 Stereo systems have been replaced with smart speakers.
 You can select a Netflix movie by talking to your remote control.
 If you own a Tesla and the vehicle is in park, your passengers can tell your car which “car-aoke” song they want to sing.
 Within seconds, the tune is playing, the words are queued up on the screen and your passengers are belting their favorite tunes.